-10.4.1 Data Communication Encryption in WS, SFTP and SMTP Channels of the data exchange using either TLS or SSH.
+10.4.1 Data Communication Encryption in WS, SFTP and SMTP Channels

+Communication towards eSett can be encrypted or non-encrypted and towards market parties it is configured based on capabilities of receiving party.
+The supported protocols (WS, SFTP, SMTP) allow authentication and encryption of the data exchange using either TLS or SSH.
 The process of authentication and encryption is completely controlled by the transport technology (and underlying libraries), the security information (username/password) are passed to these technologies by means of specific configuration.
 In Sweden, TLS encryption is required when settlement data is sent to eSett.